konstanzer/Ace_versus_Ace/README.md

 **Density plots comparing vertical movement grouped by pitch type**

 Vertical movement from catcher's perspective.
 Unit is inches moved in last 40 ft.
 Negative values move down and vice versa.
 While no pitch technically rises (due to gravity), rise in this case means the deviation from the path of a ball with no spin-induced movement.

+#### Key takeaways:
+* Cole has a higher mean break on fastballs and changeups; deGrom is higher for sliders and curves.
+* As Cole uses his curveball more, less may be better.
+* Fastballs, sliders, and changeups rise on average.

 <img alt="" src="src/visuals/Gerrit Cole_pfx_z_density.png" width='1000'>
 <img alt="" src="src/visuals/Jacob deGrom_pfx_z_density.png" width='1000'>